jdevfullstack/github-pages-tutorial/README.md

 you now have the PDF version of your content.
-Also, say, you are creating content for another website, you can simply embed the page and you're job is done.
+Also, say, you are creating content for another website, you can simply embed the page and your job is done.
 You have the repo as the active site for its development, maybe, others will collaborate too, and then the GitHub Page as the output.
-If ever you need a Google Docs or Microsoft Word versions of this, simply copy the rendered markdown file of GitHub and paste it on Google Docs or Microsoft Word, the format will still be correct.
+If ever you need a Google Docs or Microsoft Word version of this, simply copy the rendered markdown file of GitHub and paste it on Google Docs or Microsoft Word, the format will still be correct.